ashleythy/ashleythy.github.io/index.md

 Hi!

 My name is Ashley and I am a self-taught programmer with a background in biomedical and social sciences.
 I am currently working as a Data Analyst in a proptech start-up.

-There is so much about data analytics and data science for me to learn.
-So, this site was born to document my progress in coding with Python, learning statistics, and understanding what machine learning is all about.
+This site was born to document my progress in coding with Python, learning statistics, and understanding what machine learning is all about.

 ---